WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Adaptation of OOD generalization algorithms to time series

-Many algorithms were proposed to address the failure of machine learning models under distributional shifts.
-However, they were initially formulated for the image domain and require adaptation to be used with time series.
-This section describes the baseline algorithms we use and how we adapted them to the time series settings.
+Many algorithms were proposed to address the failure of machine learning models under distribution shifts.
+However, they were formulated for the image domain and require adaptation to be used with time series.
+We now describe how we adapt them to the time series settings.